PandasThumb/pandasthumb.github.io/_posts/2021/2021-10-31-discovery-ot-natural-engineering.md

 the mechanisms of replication functioning less exactly when the organism is stressed?
 * Are the mutants (including genomic changes) preferentially in an adaptive direction?
 Or are they, as usually happens, mostly neutral or deleterious?
-Note that Brian Miller describes NGE by saying that "NGE refers to genetic alterations that are not random.
-Instead, they result from cells employing highly complex machinery to direct targeted DNA modifications."
+Note that Brian Miller describes NGE by saying that
+> NGE refers to genetic alterations that are not random.
+Instead, they result from cells employing highly complex machinery to direct targeted DNA modifications.
 * Where is natural selection in all of this?
 If a mutation arises which is adaptive, is its increase in frequency in the population due to its fitness advantage?
-Or does NGE somehow continually push it up in frequency.
+Or does NGE somehow continually push it up in frequency?
 * Where in the genome is this mechanism?
 And how does it know what the organism needs?
 * How is it maintained intact in the face of mutation?
 If the genetic variations it induces spread, do they only continue to be present in individuals whose NGE system is intact?
 If so